M-pesa – disrupting how people pay!

 Thousands of small outlets for m-pesa, as well as Zap and YuCash (similar services from the competitors, Zain and Yu) have sprung up over the past few years, creating a great amount of jobs in the process.
 These outlets also act as banks for those who don’t have regular bank accounts – that is, the majority of Kenyans.

-While most high-end restaurants and supermarkets take cards, mobile payments are now the simplest way of transfering amounts of up to €350.
-Any taxi driver, for instance, will gladly accept mobile cash, and happily so, as it reduces the risk of losing a day’s earnings in the event of a mugging.
+While most high-end restaurants and supermarkets in Nairobi, Mombasa and the major towns take cards, mobile payments are now the simplest way of transferring amounts of up to €350.
+Any taxi driver, for instance, will gladly accept mobile cash, and happily so, as it reduces the risk of losing a day’s earnings in the not-so-unlikely event of a mugging.

 For the low-income majority, and for micro-businesses, mobile cash truly represents a revolution, as it removes the risks connected with physical cash, and provides a safe and cheap option for making money transfers.

 Interestingly, this technology was developed here, in Kenya, and is currently being exported to other African countries.
 Although revolutionary for the “bottom of the pyramid” segment, this technology is extremely useful across the board, in all income groups.
 Will we for the first time in modern times see cutting-edge technology being exported from Africa to the West?